 Google PageSpeed Insights

 Pingdom is a free tool to test the speed of your website.
-It grades your website’s performance out of the total score of 100 and provides a report consisting of load time, page size, total requests, etc. It provides the performance insights that includes grades to various aspects and suggestion to fix them.
+It grades your website’s performance out of the total score of 100 and provides a report consisting of load time, page size, total requests, etc. It provides performance insights that include grades to various aspects and suggestions to fix them.

 Different Factors Affecting the Speed of your Website

 Your speed test reports are likely to show you different recommendations and suggestions to improve the speed of your website.
 However, most of that might turn out to be hard for beginners to understand.
 Keeping this in mind, we have collected some of the major factors that may affect the speed of your website.
 They are:

 One of the major factors that determine the speed of your website is the server type that your site is hosted on.
 If you are using a cheap hosting plan then, it will result in poor site performance and frequent downtime.
 Basically, websites that use the shared hosting are slow as the same server is shared with multiple users and sometimes hundreds of websites share the same service which can negatively impact your site’s speed.

 Another major factor that affects your site’s speed is the page size.
 You would want to different images on your pages to make your website visually appealing and boost its engagement rate.
 However, if the uploaded images are not optimized then they are likely to hurt the speed of your site.

 The WordPress extensions you choose for your website (WordPress plugins) can significantly hamper the speed of your website if they are not well coded.

 Different external scripts such as ads, fonts, loaders, etc can also have a huge impact on the performance of your website.

 After discussing the factors that can affect your site’s speed, let’s take a look at the major part of the post – how to improve the speed of your website.
 We have mentioned some of the most simple yet actionable WordPress tips that can be used for optimizing the speed of your website.
 Let’s explore them in detail: